You are viewing United States

 While it’s best to rely on food to meet nutrient needs, the extra health demands of pregnancy for both mom and baby can make it difficult to eat all the nutrients needed.
 In addition, nobody eats perfectly on a daily basis, especially women experiencing “morning sickness” which can last all day and limit food intake.
 Dietary supplements can fill in gaps for several nutrients.i

-Key Ingredients for Mom and Baby
+Key Nutrients for Mom and Baby During Pregnancy

 Although no worldwide government recommendations dictate which nutrients should be in a prenatal supplement, the following stand out as particularly important.

-Lutein and Zeaxanthin
+Lutein and Zeaxanthin for Eye and Brain Development

 Lutein and zeaxanthin are found in brightly colored fruits and vegetables, such as kale, spinach, and broccoli, and in corn and egg yolks.
 The body cannot make lutein and zeaxanthin, so baby and mom must get these important nutrients from foods or supplements, or a combination.